-Learning a foreign language in India has become an important aspect of the career and economic life of most career oriented Indians.
-Career options in Foreign languages is greater today than ever.
+Learning a foreign language in India has become an important aspect of the career and economic life of most career-oriented Indians.
+Career choices in Foreign languages are greater today than ever.
 Globalization has made it impossible for people to rely solely on their mother language.

 Countries are now closer than ever, and these have contributed to the integration of the Indian economy with those of the outside world, particularly with countries of Asian origin.
-With so many options, choosing the right foreign language to learn in india is more crucial than ever.
-The three most sought-after East Asian languages in India are Mandarin Chinese, Japanese and Korean Languages.
+With so many options, choosing the right foreign language to learn is more crucial than ever.
+The three most sought-after East Asian languages in India are Japanese, Mandarin Chinese, and Korean Language.

 The East Asian countries are some of the most vibrant, dynamic, diverse cultures, and intellectually rich regions in the world.
 Realizing the Asian century, The rising importance of East Asia in the 21st century offers exciting career opportunities.